okmr-d/kopi-ui/README.md

 # Kopi UI

 Beautifully designed components that you can copy and paste into your apps.
-Made with Tailwind CSS.
-Open source.
+Made with Base UI and Tailwind CSS.

 ## Documentation